-In Layman’s term Sustained means always present.
+In Layman’s terms, Sustained means always present.
 So sustained stresses are the stresses which are present in the system throughout its operating cycle.
 The weight of the piping system and Pressure inside the pipe are examples of sustained loads that generate sustained stresses in the system.
 So what is a hot sustained case?

-While analyzing a piping system you many times will come across with few supports which will take load in sustained case but are not taking load in operating and design temperature cases (Refer Attached Fig. 1 and Fig. 2 for one such typical example).
-The support is lifting at that point in temperature case i.e. supports are not contributing in load and stress distribution while in in operating condition.
-Still in that situation the weight of pipe and pressure inside the system will induce sustained stresses.
-So in my opinion, hot sustained stress is the sustained stress in pipe operating situation.
-And we must ensure that the system stress will not fail because of those supports not sharing any load.
-That is why many organization make it mandatory to check sustained stresses.
+While analyzing a piping system, many times you will come across some supports which will take a load in sustained cases but are not taking a load in operating and design temperature cases (Refer to Attached Fig. 1 and Fig. 2 for one such typical example).
+The support is lifting at that point in temperature case i.e. supports are not contributing to load and stress distribution while in operating condition.
+Still in that situation, the weight of the pipe and pressure inside the system will induce sustained stresses.
+So in my opinion, hot sustained stress is the sustained stress in pipe operating situations.
+And we must ensure that the system stress will not fail because those supports not sharing any load.
+That is why many organizations make it mandatory to check sustained stresses.

 Methods of Hot Sustained stress checking

-I have come across two different methods of hot sustained stress check in the various organization based on old philosophy:
+I have come across two different methods of hot sustained stress checks in the various organization based on old philosophy:

-- In first method the analyst has to run the static analysis as per conventional method.
+- In the first method, the analyst has to run the static analysis as per the conventional method.

-- Now go to restraint summary and note down the support nodes which are lifting or not taking any vertical load (Sometimes small positive value may be there due to guide and line stop frictions, in that case check the vertical displacement if it shows positive value consider the same as lifting).
+- Now go to the restraint summary and note down the support nodes which are lifting or not taking any vertical load (Sometimes small positive value may be there due to guide and line stop frictions, in that case, check the vertical displacement if it shows positive value consider the same as lifting).

-- Make a separate Caesar file with name FILE NAME_HOT SUSTAINED.
+- Make a separate Caesar file with the name FILE NAME_HOT SUSTAINED.

 - Open the input screen and delete all lifting supports from the nodes you noted down.
 Delete only +Y support, Guide and line stops will be there.